TrueFi Price Tops $0.32 on Major Exchanges (TRU)

-TrueFi (CURRENCY:TRU) traded 0.1% lower against the US dollar during the 24-hour period ending at 13:00 PM ET on December 22nd.
-During the last seven days, TrueFi has traded up 24.8% against the US dollar.
-One TrueFi coin can currently be bought for approximately $0.32 or 0.00000664 BTC on cryptocurrency exchanges.
-TrueFi has a total market capitalization of $178.20 million and $14.18 million worth of TrueFi was traded on exchanges in the last 24 hours.
+TrueFi (CURRENCY:TRU) traded 0.1% lower against the U.S. dollar during the 1 day period ending at 0:00 AM ET on December 24th.
+One TrueFi coin can now be purchased for about $0.32 or 0.00000623 BTC on popular exchanges.
+During the last week, TrueFi has traded up 18.1% against the U.S. dollar.
+TrueFi has a total market capitalization of $174.47 million and approximately $14.53 million worth of TrueFi was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.